withastro/docs/src/pages/core-concepts/collections.md

 title: Collections
 ---

-## What are Collections?

-Astro Collections help you break up a larger set of data into multiple pages.
-Examples of use-cases include:
+**Collections** are a special type of [Page](./astro-pages) that help you generate multiple pages from a larger set of data.
+Example use-cases include:

 - Pagination: `/posts/1`, `/posts/2`, etc.
 - Grouping content by author: `/author/fred`, `/author/matthew`, etc.